My need for sexual attention is getting out of hand

 The need for sexual attention is normal, but if or when you feel as though your choices or behaviors are getting out of hand, it might be helpful to look at what else is going on in your life at the moment.
 Your actions may be your way of dealing with recent changes or stresses.
 Maybe you've moved, find school stressful, are looking for work, are dealing with a difficult family circumstance, or are going through some other kind of transition.
 Or, perhaps there are unresolved problems that are now resurfacing.

 Depending on your level of concern, or your desire to change your behavior, you may find it useful to speak with a counselor.
-If you are a student at Columbia, you can make an appointment at Counseling and Psychological Services by calling x4-2878.
+You can ask your primary care provider for a referral.
 Alternatively, you may find that spending some time with a trusted friend who is willing to pore over recent events with you is all you need to clarify your feelings.

 As for the age issue, having sex with a much younger or older partner, if all involved are caring and consenting adults, is fine.
 What does matter is that you are comfortable with yourself, that your actions make you feel good about yourself and those around you, and that you are protecting yourself and partners from sexually transmitted infections (STIs) or unwanted pregnancy.